-V. Sponsorship
+Sponsorship

 Sponsorship of the event is defined as the primary Registered Student Organization choosing to host the program and therefore the responsible entity for all policy and procedural guidelines.
 Co-sponsors of the event must be identified on the 'Event Approval Request Form', including both other Registered Student Organizations and University and Academic Departments.
 Co-sponsorship of an event is defined as any other student organization or department that is providing financial, logistical, and/or event support for the proposed program.
-Additional information from co-sponsoring Registered Student Organizations may be requested at the discretion of the Assistant Vice President for Student Affairs.
+Additional information from co-sponsoring Registered Student Organizations may be requested at the discretion of the Dean of Students or designee.